lukephills/sikky/README.md

 ## Server testing

 Server testing is done with `Mocha + Chai`.
-The server tests can be run fromt the command line - `npm run test:node` -, or within the `VSCode editor`.
+The server tests can be run from the command line - `npm run test:node` -, or within the `VSCode editor`.

 ## Android and iOS